 The trench should run around the whole perimeter of the plant, or the area which you want the bamboo to fill.
 You can dig the trench by hand with a good shovel or spade.
 Or you can use a motorized digger.
 Of course, the larger the bamboo grove, the more incentive you have to invest in a power tool.

-Check out some of these excellent diggers and containment tools in our list of bamboo garden tools.
+Check out more useful supplies in our list of bamboo garden tools.

 Managing the trench